 Insurance and Contractor Account Setup

-We issue certificates of insurance to the GC or owner and run net-30 contractor accounts with consolidated monthly billing—so the hooklift fleet keeps staging recurring containers across active sites in Ann Arbor; the dispatcher gets contractor accounts up in a single call.
+We handle certificates of insurance for the GC or owner, and that means net-30 contractor accounts with consolidated monthly billing for the active sites in Ann Arbor; the hooklift fleet stages the recurring containers — and the accounts spin up in a single phone call with dispatch.